MarkusKun/sdlbuzzquiz/README.txt

 Configuration:
 Configuration is done with xml-files.
 More information follows.

+randomize_questions (true,false):
+I guess, in most cases you'd want the questions randomized so that each game is different.
+However, if you have several teams that should go through the same sequence of questions, you may set this to false - so the questions are presented in the order they were read.

+randomize_answers (true,false);
+Sometimes you may think "I know this questions!
+I don't remember the correct answer but it was the green one!".
+In order to foil that kind of thinking, the answers may be randomized.

+preshow_answers (true,false):
+If this is set to true, the given answer is presented, even if time has not yet run out.
+This may bring other players to answer the same way.
+Some people consider it more "fun" to just find out what everyone answered after the question is over.
+Choose what you desire. "true" is required for the "Eins, zwei oder Drei"-mode

+allow_redecision (true, false):
+Sometimes, you answer too quickly and remember just a moment too late that the answer is another one..
+Or having three other players choosing "blue" after you chose "orange" may make you think (of course, this is, where preshow_answers comes in handy) and want to switch.
+If allow_redecision is set to true, your first answer is not chiselled in stone.
+You may switch afterwards.
+This is required for the "Eins, zwei oder Drei"-mode

+reuse_questions (true,false):
+If this is set to true, questions are not erased after being displayed, once.
+They are kept and may be displayed again, later.
+If questions are randomized, they even may appear several times in a row.
+If questions are not randomized, the archive of questions is "circled".
+Setting this to false exits the game once all questions have been used.
+If you want to have some "party-mode", set this to true for forever-gaming.

+scoring:
+"correct" is the number of points players get for getting correctly.
+The order in which the "correct"-Tags are given in the config is the order in which players get points - so the quickest player gets the points that are first in list.
+Note: After this "queue" has been used up, additional correct players get the number of points that are given in the "last" tag.
+Same for "incorrect" (for players giving incorrect answers)

 Adding questions:
 The questions are contained in xml-files.
 More information follows.